openstack-archive/tripleo-image-elements/elements/heat-api/README.md

 Configuration
 -------------

-We use os-config-applier for writing heat's configuration.
+We use os-apply-config for writing heat's configuration.

 Example Heat Metadata: